Savannah cat: Hybridisation

 Savannah backcrosses, called the BC1 generation, can be as high as 75% serval.
 Such 75% cats are the offspring of a 50% F1 female bred back to a serval.
 Cases of 87.5% BC2 Savannah cats are known, but fertility is questionable at those serval percentages.
 More common than a 75% BC1 is a 62.5% BC1, which is the product of an F2A (25% serval) female bred back to a serval.
 The F2 generation, which has a serval grandparent and is the offspring of the F1 generation female, ranges from 25% to 37.5% serval.
 The F3 generation has a serval great grandparent, and is at least 12.5% serval.

+Kittens with breed-standard colours: black silver spotted, left; black spotted, right.

-The F4 generation is the first generation that can be classified as a "stud book tradition" (SBT) cat and is considered "purebred".
+The F4 generation is the first generation that can be classified as a "stud book tradition" (SBT) cat, and is considered "purebred."
 A Savannah cross may also be referred to by breeders as "SV × SV" (where SV is the TICA code for the Savannah breed).
-Savannah generation filial numbers also have a letter designator that refers to the generation of SV-to-SV breeding.
+Savannah generation filial numbers also have a letter designator indicating the generation of SV-SV breeding.
 The designation A means one parent is a Savannah and the other is an outcross.
 B is used when both parents are Savannahs, with one of them being an A. The C designation is used when both parents are Savannahs and one of them is a B. Therefore, A × (any SV) = B; B × (B,C,SBT) = C; C × (C, SBT) = SBT, SBT × SBT = SBT.
-F1 generation Savannahs are always A, since the father is a nondomestic outcross (the serval father).
+F1 generation Savannahs are always A, since the father is a non-domestic outcross (the serval father).
 The F2 generation can be A or B. The F3 generation can be A, B or C. SBT cats arise in the F4 generation.